 So the Nationals lose .04 World Titles in 2013 if Strasburg is on the DL for the entire season.
 Add up the years from 2013 through 2016, and you could conceivably get the value of a healthy Strasburg up to .16 World Series titles.
 In other words, a 100% chance of keeping Strasburg healthy is worth 0.16 more World Series titles than a 0% chance of keeping him healthy.

-But we assumed that shutting down Strasburg is only increasing the chance of him staying healthy by 15% (at most).
+But we assumed that shutting down Strasburg can only increase the chance of him staying healthy by 15% (at most).
 So we have to multiply that 0.16 World Series titles by 0.15.
-Now the value of shutting him down to keep him healthy for the next 4 years is only .024 World Series titles over the next four years -- that's less than 40% of the value that you are giving up this year, by shutting him down for the rest of the season.
+Now the value of shutting him down to keep him healthy for the next 4 years is only .024 World Series titles over the next four years -- that's less than 40% of the value that you are giving up in just one year by shutting him down for the rest of the season.